O Dinos

 Web app companion for parents to visualize different school-readiness skills covered in O Dinos storybooks and to learn more.

-We learned that school readiness is a set of cognitive and socio-emotional skills that helps the children be successful in school both academically and socially.
-At preschool, cultivating social skills is especially emphasized in class.
+Through literature review and interviews with domain experts, including preschool principals, we learned that school readiness is a set of cognitive and socio-emotional skills that helps children be successful in school both academically and socially.
 Moreover, leveraging parental engagement is key to promoting children's learning.

 To learn more about parents' perspectives of school-readiness, my teammate and I conducted the following research: